These steps are required for your SIA implementation. This procedure describes how to set up DNS protection.

 For more information, see Deploy configuration changes.

-You need to forward external DNS traffic from your enterprise DNS server or Active Directory (AD) server to ETP.
+You need to forward external DNS traffic from your enterprise DNS server or Active Directory (AD) server to SIA.
 For more information, see Configure DNS forwarding.

 Configure the enterprise firewall to allow or block specific domains and ports.